-Rooted in [11] theory of meaningful learning elaborating on the principle of linking new concepts to existing concepts in cognitive structures, the mapping strategy puts forth the notion that learners also need to be taught something about brain mechanisms and knowledge organization [12].
-Mapping techniques which are among visual learning strategies enhance learning as imagination and association are the keys to high-level memory and creative thinking [13].
-There are different kinds of mapping strategies and consequently each type has its own impact and is used for a specific domain thus needing its own structure [14].
+Rooted in Ausubel's theory [14] of meaningful learning elaborating on the principle of linking new concepts to existing concepts in cognitive structures, the mapping strategy puts forth the notion that learners also need to be taught something about brain mechanisms and knowledge organization[15].

+Mapping techniques which are among visual learning strategies enhance learning as imagination and association are the keys to high-level memory and creative thinking[16].
+There are different kinds of mapping strategies and consequently each type has its own impact and is used for a specific domain thus needing its own structure [17].

-Among the different mapping strategies existing, mind mapping and concept mapping have been identified as efficient visual thinking tools for storing, processing, organizing, and presenting information graphically that may help learners to facilitate the process of meaningful learning [13].
-Concept maps have been defined differently from various viewpoints; [14], for example, define that concept as artifacts for organizing and representing knowledge.
+Among the different mapping strategies existing, mind mapping and concept mapping have been identified as efficient visual thinking tools for storing, processing, organizing, and presenting information graphically that may help learners to facilitate the process of meaningful learning [16].
+Concept maps have been defined differently from various viewpoints; Basso and Margarita [18], for example, define that concept as artifacts for organizing and representing knowledge.

 Just like concept maps, mind maps are also used in different fields.
-The term was coined in the UK by Tony Buzan in his 1974 book and BBC TV program Use Your Head [13].
-Mind mapping is a popular brainstorming tool and thinking technique of visually arranging ideas and their interconnections; it is a way of representing associated thoughts with symbols rather than with extraneous words [16].
-Others define mind maps as forms of an outline with ideas and pictures radiating out from a central concept ([17]; [18]).
+The term was coined in the UK by Tony Buzan in his 1974 book and BBC TV program Use Your Head [16].
+Mind mapping is a popular brainstorming tool and thinking technique of visually arranging ideas and their interconnections; it is a way of representing associated thoughts with symbols rather than with extraneous words [19].
+Others define mind maps as forms of an outline with ideas and pictures radiating out from a central concept ([20]; [21]).